 Ancillary outbuildings such as sheds, greenhouses, play structures, non-habitable structures, garages, etc. are defined as temporary or permanent structures located on the Lot.
 If approved by the ARC, ancillary outbuildings shall be designed to complement the Home using the same materials and architectural details.
 Ancillary outbuildings are limited to 144 sf total within the buildable envelope, providing the Floor Area Ratio "FAR" (See Exhibit C - Floor Area Ratio) calculation allows.
-Ancillary structures over 120 sf in size must be on a concrete foundation and approved through a City of Bend building permit.
+City of Bend building permits may be required; Owners are advised to check with the city on permit requirements.